-Paris is the city of unrivalled food opportunities where you can dine at some of the most expensive restaurants in the world, wander to some of the best food shops to be found anywhere or simply sip a cup of coffee while watching café society in action.
-If you want to splurge on a 3 star meal then options to consider are L’Astrance (where the food is very controlled and careful), maybe Pierre Gagnaire (where the food can be very uncontrolled), perhaps the quietly elegant Taillevent or the slightly more radical Arpege.
-If you want a less expensive Michelin-style experience you might want to try the excellent food and wine program at Septime in the 11th.
-The food is excitingly different to the mainstream Parisian fare and the wine program one of the best in the city.
+Paris is the city of unrivalled food opportunities where you can dine at some of the most expensive restaurants in the world, wander to some of the best food shops to be found anywhere or simply sip a cup of coffee while watching cafe society in action.
+If you want to splurge on a 3 star meal then options to consider are L'Astrance (where the food is very controlled and careful), maybe Pierre Gagnaire (where the food can be very uncontrolled), perhaps the quietly elegant Taillevent or the slightly more radical Arpege where we recently had one of the best meals of our lives.

 More and more these days we are attracted to the less formal bistros and the tiny cave-à-manger that somehow seem more connected with the soul of French food.
 This style of food probably reaches its purest expression in the funky Le Comptoir run by megastar chef Yves Camdebourde.
 The food here is deeply rooted in tradition and executed with flawless precision by the chef.
 A dish of tripe we ate there recently was one of the most soulful dishes we have enjoyed in a long time.
 Turn up exactly at 12 noon to secure a table if you have not booked an evening meal.

-Other places you might like to experience include the laid-back Astier in the 13th, the frenetic La Regalade in the 14th, Le Servan in the 11th and the Alain Ducasse bistro Aux Lyonnais in the 2nd where the pike quenelles in nantua sauce are wonderful.If you want to go to somewhere on the spur of the moment you could also check out L'Atelier de Joël Robuchon which has a no-bookings policy most of the time.
+Other places you might like to experience include the laid-back Astier in the 13th, the frenetic La Regalade in the 14th, Le Servan in the 11th and the Alain Ducasse bistro Aux Lyonnais in the 2nd where the pike quenelles in nantua sauce are wonderful.If you want to go to somewhere on the spur of the moment you could also check out L'Atelier de Joel Robuchon which has a no-bookings policy most of the time.
 Our last meal saw some bad lapses in service but the food is always interesting and it provides a chance to try the famous mashed potatoes.